 Unfortunately, lots of animals are endangered in Vietnam due to hunting.
 Chinese buyers are willing to pay high prices for the meat of Pangolin, placebo medicine from bones or new bag from crocodile skin.

 Vietnam, exactly Vietnamese Island Phu Quoc has its own dog breed – Phu Quoc Ridgeback dogs.
 These dogs have a ridge of hair along the spine which grows opposite to the rest of the fur.

 Climate in Vietnam

 In the south of Vietnam, there are two seasons – cold from November to April, and hot from May to October.
 In Northern Vietnam, there are four seasons.

-when you travel to Vietnam you should consider which part of the vietnam you want to visit as the weather may vary a lot.
+What’s the best time to visit Vietnam?
+When you travel to Vietnam you should consider which part of the Vietnam you want to visit as the weather may vary a lot.
 While in the south it is boiling hot – especially in Saigon and Phu Quoc.
 Northern Vietnam can be quite cold and very wet.